Empire / Regency (approx. 1795-1820)

 Attire for the day after the wedding, Costume Parisien, 1822

-Wedding gowns were not necessarily white.
-Red, yellow, blue, pink and light green, even brown, were worn.
-Less prosperous women wore their best dress, wealthy ones had their attire made or bought exclusively for the wedding, consulting the latest fashions in London and Paris and spending great amounts of time on choosing the perfect lace veil, the most luxurious fabrics and the place of every embroidery.
-Not only the particular dress for the ceremony was bought but the whole wardrobe was brushed up, worn-out things were replaced or mended, new linen, dresses and accessories bought.
-This was considered part of the dowry.
+Wedding gowns were not necessarily white in the early 1800s.
+Red, yellow, blue, pink and light green, even brown, were also worn, because most women simply wore their best dress for the occasion, Only wealthy ladies had their attire made or bought exclusively for the wedding, consulting the latest fashions in London and Paris and spending great amounts of time on choosing the perfect lace veil, the most luxurious fabrics and the place of every embroidery.
+In Jane Austen's Sense and Sensibility, wedding clothes are elements of the plot repeatedly.
+First, Mrs Jennings thought that the Dashwood sisters came with her to London to acquire wedding clothes for Marianne, and later the wedding clothes of Miss Grey could be viewed at a dressmaker's shop in town.

-Usually, flowers were worn as a floral crown or worked in the hairstyle if no bonnet was worn.
+Flowers could be worn as a floral crown or worked in the hairstyle for festive wear.
 This print here, though actually from 1822, shows (as is stated in French underneath) 'the hairstyle of a bride the day after her wedding.
 The hair is adorned with roses and mytle, the robe of fabric from Lyon with decoration invented by Madame Bouhot'.

 Walking Dress for Mourning, La Belle Assemblee, March 1st 1820